russcd/Ancestry_HMM/README.md

 Information on our method's performance with multiple pulse models can be found in Medina et al. (2018).
 Single pulse models perform as described previously in Corbett-Detig and Nielsen (2017).

-The version used to produce the results in Corbett-Detig and Nielsen is maintained as version_0.4/
+The versions used to produce the results in Corbett-Detig and Nielsen and in Medina et al are available via tagged release v0.99.

-The version used to produce the resutls in Medina et al. is maintained as version_0.94/

 #### Basic Usage: